Lightning Fill In The Blank

 (SOUNDBITE OF APPLAUSE SOUND EFFECT)

-SAGAL: All right, Negin, you're up next.
+SAGAL: All right.
+Eugene, you're up next.
 Fill in the blank.
-On Tuesday, President Trump said he was suspending blank talks until after Election Day.
+On Monday, the CDC recommended that all plane and train passengers wear blanks.

 SAGAL: Yes.